 Can you reach a global audience through a printed advert?

 Not unless you’re willing to pay for it, and that kind of exposure doesn’t come cheap!

 You can measure your reach with blog posts – something that’s tricky with adverts

-I know which countries read my blogs because I have Google Analytics telling me that’s where my pageviews are coming from.
+I know which countries the individuals who read my blogs are based in because I have Google Analytics telling me that’s where my pageviews are coming from.
 It also tells me what time they’re reading it, and where they found it from.